balderdashy/sails-docs/concepts/Logging/Logging.md

 Sails comes with a simple, built-in logger called [`captains-log`](https://github.com/balderdashy/captains-log).
 Its usage is purposely very similar to Node's [`console.log`](https://nodejs.org/api/console.html#console_console_log_data), but with a handful of extra features; namely support for multiple log levels with colorized, prefixed console output.

 The logger serves two purposes:
-+ writing warnings, errors messages, and other console output from within Sails
++ it emits warnings, errors, and other console output from inside the Sails framework
-+ logging events/messages from within your application code
++ it can be used to emit [custom events/messages](http://sailsjs.org/documentation/concepts/logging/custom-log-messages) from within your application code

 ### Configuration